Max-Makhrov/Smart-Data-Validation-in-Goolge-Sheets/README.md

 # Smart-Data-Valigation-in-Goolge-Sheets
 Create dependent drop-down (DDL) lists in your sheets.
+Note: I do not support this version of DDLs.
+Plese see this article to see recommended method.

 # Features
 1. Set 2 and more level dependent drop-down lists.